Go to Homepage

 At least one trekker considered calling in a rescue chopper, an exercise that would flatten any corporate wallet with its over US$4,500 heft.
 And that distress call would have to be passed word of mouth right up to Leh, Lingshed or Padum, where phone lines actually work.

-School-going children use the frozen river to hop and skip between villages.
-Local women, six months pregnant, trek to hospitals as far as Leh in three days flat.
-In comparison, the average trekker covers the same distance over four days or more.
-This is not the stuff of your average Zanskar fun guide but it is piquantly different.
-Trekking companies charging as little as Rs18,000 (about US$250) offer eight to nine-day 'chadar treks' including acclimatisation time in Leh, a medical check to certify hikers, transport to roadheads, meals, camps and guide services.
-This has made the trek more accessible but resulting by January 2020 in crowds, bottlenecking, and delays much to the frustration of operators and trekkers.
-Luxury companies offering better guides and safety standards as well as quality lodgings charge a lot more (from US$3,000).
+Trekking companies charging as low as Rs18,000 (about US$215) offer eight to nine-day 'chadar treks' including acclimatisation time in Leh, a medical check to certify hikers, transport to roadheads, meals, camps and guide services.
+This has made the trek more accessible but had resulted by January 2020 in crowds, bottlenecking, and delays much to the frustration of operators and trekkers.
+Companies with excessively low rates may be unable to match international safety standards and this should be kept in mind.
+Luxury companies offering better guides and higher safety standards as well as quality lodgings charge from US$1,000-US$3,000.

 Send us your Feedback / Letter to the Editor